-Information security is becoming increasingly important to organizations, and the adoption of ISO 27001 therefore more and more common.
-Most organizations now recognise that it is not a question of if they will be affected by a security breach; it is a question of when.
+Information security is now fundamentally important to organisations, and the adoption of ISO 27001 more common.
+It's no longer a question of if they will be affected by a security breach, it's a question of when, and how they will respond.

-Implementing an ISMS and achieving certification to ISO 27001 is a significant undertaking for most organizations.
-However, if done effectively, there are significant benefits for those organizations that are reliant on the protection of valuable or sensitive information.
+Implementing an Information Security Management System (ISMS) and achieving certification to ISO 27001 is a significant undertaking.
+However, if done effectively, there are significant benefits for those organisations that need to protect valuable or sensitive information.
 These benefits typically fall into three areas: